samuelhklumpers/master-thesis/latex/outline.md

 ## 3.1 Calculating vectors

 Let us put the calculation from 2.2 in the framework of ornaments.
-Recall the Peano naturals \bN and their description
+Recall the Peano natural numbers \bN and their description

 :memo: NatD